 T: +1 202 637 9877

-David Saltzman specializes in private and public international law litigation, arbitration, and negotiation, mainly at the federal district and appellate levels.
-He has assisted several foreign countries in successfully overcoming complex and politically sensitive legal and commercial challenges.
+David Saltzman engages in private and public international law litigation.
+He has assisted several foreign countries and related entities in successfully overcoming complex and politically sensitive legal challenges.
 He also handles matters involving civil liberties and the rights of individuals to freely speak and write about genuine historical and political controversies.

-David’s experience includes matters involving the Foreign Sovereign Immunities Act, the Alien Tort Statute, the Foreign Corrupt Practices Act, the Securities Ac, the First Amendment, joint ventures and long-term contractual relationships.
-He has handled high-profile cases in the federal courts of the District of Columbia, California, and Minnesota.
+David’s experience includes matters involving the Foreign Sovereign Immunities Act, the Alien Tort Statute, the Foreign Corrupt Practices Act, the Securities Act, the First Amendment, joint ventures and long-term contractual relationships.
+He has represented clients before the federal courts of the District of Columbia, California, New York, and Minnesota.

 - District of Columbia